K8Bee/week-06-assignment/README.md

 <!-- Git flow:
- starting from terminal, when in git:(main), type: git checkout -b newBranchName git commit -m "commit message" git push --set-upstream origin newBranchName
+ starting from terminal, when in git:(main), type: git checkout -b newBranchName git add . git commit -m "commit message" git push --set-upstream origin newBranchName
- Then go to the GitHub repo and click: "compare & pull request", then "create pull request", then "merge pull request", then "confirm merge", then "delete branch" back in terminal type: git checkout main git pull
+ Then go to the GitHub repo and click: "compare & pull request", then "create pull request", then "merge pull request", then "confirm merge", then "delete branch" back in terminal, type: git checkout main git pull
- Can start a new branch straight away, or make changes and then create the branch as above just before adding, pushing, pulling, deleting the branch
+ Note: can start a new branch straight away, or make changes and then create the branch as above just before adding, pushing, pulling, deleting the branch
  -->

 # Reflections